twiddlingbits/twr-wasm/docs/gettingstarted/compiler-opts.md

-# Compiler, Linker and Memory
+# Compiling C/C++, Linking, and Memory WASM options
+This section described how to use clang to compile C/C++ code for Web Assembly, and how to link your files into a .wasm module.

-twr-wasm uses clang directly, without a wrapper.
-This section describes the needed compile and link options.
+twr-wasm lets you use clang directly, without a wrapper.
+This section describes the needed clang compile options and the wasm-ld link options.
 You can also take a look at the [example makefiles](../examples/examples-overview.md).

 ## clang with C
-clang should include the following compile options to use twr-wasm with C code.
+When compiling C code with clang for use with wasm and twr-wasm, use these clang options:
 ~~~
  --target=wasm32 -nostdinc -nostdlib -isystem  ../../include
 ~~~